joshwashywash/joshwashywash.github.io/src/content/blog/records-as-switches.md

 const reply = getReply('flying');
 ```

 There's nothing wrong with this code but if you're like me you'll start to see a pattern.
 Underneath every **case** there is a bit of code that needs to be ran if the case clause matches the evaluated switch expression.
 What if we think about the statements under each case as a procedure?
 With that mindset, you can think of a switch as a _map_ from the current state of something to a procedure that immediately handles it.
-Let's see if we can _map_ **switch** to a record.

 ## switching to a record